uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 The following endpoints are to be tested to cover EOPS (End of Period Statement) and Crystallisation:

-1. ‘Submit self-employment End-of-Period Statement’ to finalise your self-employment income
+1. ‘Submit self-employment End-of-Period Statement’ to finalise your self-employment income.
 2. ‘Retrieve End of Period Statement Obligations for a Self-Employment Business’ to check if an EOPS obligation has been fulfilled, this will return a canned response in sandbox.
 3. ‘Intent to crystallise’ to return the tax Calculation ID for crystallisation.
 4. ‘Retrieve a calculation’ with the tax Calculation ID for crystallisation, to return the calculation liability, this will return a canned response in sandbox.
 5. ‘Crystallisation’ to finalise the tax liability.

-Once the testing is complete, send details of the dummy NINO used to call the above endpoints in sandbox to SDS team at SDSTeam@hmrc.gsi.gov.uk.
+Once the testing is complete, send details of the dummy NINO used to call the above endpoints in sandbox to SDS team at [mailto](SDSTeam@hmrc.gsi.gov.uk).

 You will need to contact us within 2 weeks of completing your API testing to enable us to view the data within our logs.
-The current service level agreement for SDST checks is 10 working days to advise of the outcome.
-If testing is satisfactory a product demonstration will be arranged.
+It takes 10 working days to advise of the outcome and if testing is satisfactory a product demonstration will be arranged.

 Developers need to consider the following: